engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 ```

-- symbol: This type is used to create unique identifiers for objects.
+- symbol: This type is used to create `unique identifiers for objects`.

 Example: